Chlorogenic Acid

 What is the recommended dosage of Chlorogenic Acid?

-Reported potential side effects may include: Generally well-tolerated; mild GI symptoms (nausea, mild diarrhea) at high doses or empty stomach.
+For most healthy adults, Chlorogenic Acid is well tolerated at studied doses.
+Reported effects can include: Generally well-tolerated; mild GI symptoms (nausea, mild diarrhea) at high doses or empty stomach.
 Caffeine effects: GBCE typically also contains caffeine — those sensitive may experience jitteriness, insomnia, palpitations.
-Always consult a healthcare provider before starting any new supplement, especially if you have underlying conditions or take medications.
+It may also interact with some medications.
+Chlorogenic Acid is not right for everyone, so check with a healthcare provider first if you are pregnant or breastfeeding, have a medical condition, or take prescription medication.

-Known drug interactions may include: Antihypertensives: theoretical additive BP-lowering; monitor.
+Possible interactions include: Antihypertensives: theoretical additive BP-lowering; monitor.
 Diabetes medications (metformin, insulin): theoretical additive hypoglycemia.
-Consult a pharmacist or healthcare provider if you take prescription medications.
+If you take prescription medication, check with a pharmacist or doctor before using it.